 Cabinets work hard but need not be used for function only.
 With crisp white woodwork and stylish glass in the original doors, the top section of this wall set stores an abundance of dishes.
 A tasteful skirt puts a pretty face on nondisplay items on the shelves below.

+Kitchen makeovers don't have to mean all-new fixtures.
 Distressed cabinets, such as these aged white ones, give off a casual, vintage vibe.
 The black granite countertop lends contrast to the cabinetry and buttery yellow walls.
 Stone flooring ties in well with the weathered texture of the cabinets.

+Several new coats of paint can fake the look of a total kitchen renovation.
 Once-boring brown cabinets now offer modern style with several coats of gray paint over their dated facade.
 The doors were removed from the cabinets flanking the range, and the exterior was painted blue, which helps the kitchen feel more open and offers subtle contrast to the kitchen's gray-and-white color scheme.

 A kitchen has an abundance of hard surfaces—appliances, flooring, faucets, and light fixtures—to name a few.
 To soften the look of your kitchen, refresh your cabinets with a few coats of a soothing paint color.
 An inviting powder blue does the trick on these cabinets.
 Light blue walls, white trim, and open shelving also boost the room's bright and airy look.